 One of the dilemmas I’m faced with is that my son will not drink water.
-As a result, I’m constantly asking myself, “Is my child getting enough fluids?”
+As a result, I worry about him being dehydrated.
 I have tried in the past to force him to drink an ounce or two at a time, in hopes of getting him used to it.
-It has never worked!
+However, it has never worked!
 As he has gotten older and a bit more reasonable about making healthy food choices, I have attempted to explain to him why water is so important.
 But he is not convinced.
-As a result of my concerns over dehydration, I have allowed him to drink more juice than the recommended maximum of 4 ounces per day.
+As a result of my concerns over dehydration, I have allowed him to drink more juice than the recommended maximum of four ounces per day.
+(This post contains affiliate links).

 I know, I know!
 I’ll make him soup!